Athens Is Not a Ruin: Walking Through 3,000 Years of City That Refuses to Be a Museum

 The Acropolis: Go Early, Stay Late

 The Parthenon itself is half-scaffolded, as it has been for decades.
 The restoration work reveals something important: the ancients were practical builders, not mystical perfectionists.
-Those"perfect" columns?
-They're slightly convex to correct optical illusions.
+Those "perfect" columns?
+They're slightly convex to correct optical illusions — a technique called entasis.
 The corner columns are thicker.
 It is engineering, not magic.

 Plaka: Tourist Central with Real Corners